 Peru

-The Peru Program is only current international program of the Engineers without Border University of Connecticut student chapter.
-The project is based in Abra Malága, a rural community in the Peruvian Andes outside of Cusco, Peru.
+The Peru Program is a international program based in Abra Malága, a rural community in the Peruvian Andes outside of Cusco, Peru.
 With collaboration from Asociacion Ecosistemas Andinos (ECOAN), the local non-governmental organization, the goal of the project is to improve health issues through the combination of implementing latrines and spreading hygienic practices throughout the community.

 Currently, the community has no formal waste management.
 As a result, the members of the community practice open defecation, which causes bacteria from human feces to contaminate the drinking water supply.